RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 The insights obtained through compelling Airbnb's response on the timeline referred to the strategies the platform took in adapting their extenuating circumstance policy to the COVID-19 context, allowing travellers to receive refunds on their booking if unable to travel.

 '*'Through the timeline analysis we observed that, in most cases, there is a 0-1 days interval of time between official news and the decision to cancel the booking.
-This allows platforms such as Airbnb little time to react and adapt, when a disruption of this scale occurs (ibid).''*
+This allows platforms such as Airbnb little time to react and adapt, when a disruption of this scale occurs.''*

 ### **Summary**

 The timeline narrative and the method of analysis are seen as to highlight a unique relationship between official news, booking behaviour and geographical locations.

-*''A similar method can be employed when studying large or isolated scale travel disruption, as it has the potential to contribute to understanding events at a granular level and extract meaningful insights (ibid).''*
+*''A similar method can be employed when studying large or isolated scale travel disruption, as it has the potential to contribute to understanding events at a granular level and extract meaningful insights.''*